-Cognitive function, dentition, and oral motor function are significant indicators associated with the presence of swallowing in older adults.
-When assessing frail older adults, case file information can help clinicians identify frail older adults who may be experiencing dysphagia.46
+Cognitive function, dentition, and oral motor function are significant indicators associated with the presence of swallowing in the elderly.
+When assessing the frail elderly, case file information can help clinicians identify frail elderly individuals who may be suffering from dysphagia.